The Remarkable Antioxidant That Can Help Treat 6 Mental Illnesses

 Disorders such as anxiety and attention deficit hyperactivity disorder have preliminary evidence but require larger studies (4, 6).

 My recommendation: I used to take 1200 mg of NAC every day to manage my long-term mental health.
-It was helpful, but I eventually experienced some side effects at that dosage due to heavy metal redistribution.
-I don’t need to take nearly as much anymore after doing other treatments.
+It was very helpful at one point in time.
+I no longer need to take it anymore because I’m completely recovered and well.
+It’s just not necessary for me anymore because I’m healthy.
+However, when I was taking it, I eventually started experienced some side effects due to heavy metal redistribution.
 Studies show that people benefit from taking anywhere between 500 mg to 3000 mg daily or every other day.
-But I find that many of my clients actually do better when they take a lower dose because high doses of NAC can sometimes redistribute heavy metals into the brain.
+But I find that many people actually do better when they take a lower dose because high doses of NAC can sometimes redistribute heavy metals into the brain.
 You’ll obviously want to avoid this.
-I now take and recommend just 250 mg of NAC, which can be found in the Optimal Antiox supplement.
+I now recommend people take just 250 mg of NAC, which can be found in the Optimal Antiox supplement.
 Optimal Antiox also contains a number of other antioxidants and nutrients that can support your brain and mental health.
 Optimal Antiox also includes leucine, which is an amino acid.
 Taking leucine with NAC prevents mercury from being reabsorbed into the central nervous system.

 How Is It So Effective At Treating All These Mental Health Conditions?

 First of all, it's important to note that NAC seems to target biological pathways that are common across all mental disorders.
-And this is something mainstream medicine and the pharmaceutical industry would rather ignore.
-NAC isn't patentable.
-They would rather focus on producing, patenting and marketing new drugs for many different disorders.
-There’s lots more money in that.

 Here are some possible explanations for its effectiveness: